devtyr/trello-releasenotes/README.md

 First, log in to Trello and open [Generate API Keys](https://trello.com/1/appKey/generate "Generate API Keys").
 You'll receive an key to use in the next step.

 Second, call https://trello.com/1/authorize?key=YOUR_KEY&name=trello-releasenotes&expiration=never&response_type=token to grant access for this application.
+Be sure to replace `YOUR_KEY` with the key received in the first step.

 > For further information visit: [Getting a Token from a User](https://trello.com/docs/gettingstarted/index.html#getting-a-token-from-a-user "Getting a Token from a User")

-Store the key and the given token in `settings.json`.
+Store the key from the first action in setting `applicationKey` of `settings.json` and the token received from the second step in `userToken`.

 ## Usage